Loading...

 ugly fonts

 Let's get this one out of the way.
-Designed by Vincent Connare in 1994 by Microsoft, it's a sans-serif casual font that was supposed to look like old school comic book characters.
+Designed by Vincent Connare in 1994 by Microsoft, it's a sans-serif casual font that was supposed to look like old-school comic book characters.
 However, many experts agree that it's the use of the font in inappropriate contexts that's really garnered so much criticism.
 It may look perfectly fine advertising a superhero-themed party for kids, but it has no place in a business setting.
+So when choosing a new style for your site it is better to use web redesign services then you will be sure that the specialists will make the right typography choice.

 Ravie